 Hi, I’m Edie.

 Through the Institute for Integrative Nutrition and Oh Baby Academy.
 I graduated from IIN in 2017 and from Oh Baby in 2021.
 Prior, I worked in tech and had no formal nutrition training (but, I had a clear passion!).
 You can read about my IIN experience, here.
 Ultimately, it changed the course of my professional career and helped me mend my relationship with food and my body.
 I couldn’t recommend it enough.
 Furthermore, it inspired me to become a Nutrition Consultant.
 I have a specialty in postpartum and babies nutrition.
 If you’re passionate about women’s health and wellness and are thinking about taking the leap, I’m happy to chat with you!

 When were you diagnosed with PCOS?
 In 2016.
 You can read more about my PCOS-to-pregnant journey here.

 Yes!
-As a health coach, I predominantly help women balance their hormones, support their menstrual cycles, and nourish their bodies during pregnancy and postpartum.
+As a health coach and nutrition consultant, I help women balance their hormones, support their menstrual cycles, and nourish their bodies during pregnancy and postpartum.
+I also provide support for babies nutrition.
 Interested in learning more?
 Here are my package options.

 Not in the traditional sense.
 Instead of meal prepping over the weekend, I tend to cook in batches.
 Meaning, if I am roasting veggies for dinner, I roast more than we’ll need that night.
 That way, we’ll have leftovers.
 I typically make chia pudding and have other ‘fast’ food on hand—washed + sliced carrots, bananas, walnuts, hummus, frozen veggie burgers, etc.

-Do you drink coffee?
 Yes, but I’ve gone through seasons of my life where I don’t.
 During pregnancy, it made me nauseous, so I switched to matcha.
 I also didn’t drink coffee while I breastfed (but it is generally considered safe).
 These days, I typically drink coffee with a meal, as well as add non-dairy creamer and collagen to aid in blood sugar regulation.
 I love Purity Coffee.

-What is your relationship like with exercise?
+Intuitive.
 Given the demands of running a business and raising a toddler, I have very short windows to exercise.
-I gravitate towards strength training for 20-30 minutes via my Peloton, but chasing around my little boy is no easy feat. 😉 Read more about my exercise journey, here.
+I gravitate towards strength training for 20-30 minutes via my Peloton, walking / jogging, and the occasional spin class.
+Read more about how to sync exercise with your menstrual cycle, here.

-I always take vitamin D and when appropriate, a prenatal.
+I always take vitamin D, beef liver, and when appropriate, a prenatal.
 On weeks when we don’t consume wild-caught fish, I take an omega-3.
 I also take vitamin B12 if I’m not craving as much animal protein.
-For probiotics, I try and support my gut health from a variety of fermented foods, but as insurance, this a trusted brand.
+For probiotics, I try and support my gut health from a variety of fermented foods.

 Disclaimer: The content on this site is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.